rcsb/strucmotif-search/strucmotif-search-update/UPDATE.md

 # Running Updates
 Before searching, you need to add structure and inverted index data.
-Use the `MotifSearchUpdate` class to perform an update.
+Use the `StrucmotifUpdate` class to perform an update.

 ## Update Structure and Inverted Index Data